Conic Formulations of Transport Metrics for Unbalanced Measure Networks and Hypernetworks: Properties of the conic Gromov-Wasserstein Distance

 where $\mathbf{H}_\delta$ is as in \eqref{eqn:H_delta}.
 We note that, applying Lemma \ref{lem:CGW_loss_formula}, this functional can be conveniently rewritten as

 where the function arguments in the integrand are suppressed to save space, but should agree with those in Lemma \ref{lem:CGW_loss_formula}.

-We assume throughout the rest of this subsection that the function \(\Omega: [0, \infty) \to \mathbb{R}\) satisfies both a global lower bound and a local upper bound.
-Specifically, there exists a constant \(C \geq 0\) such that
+We assume throughout the rest of this subsection that the function $\Omega: [0,\infty) \to \mathbb{R}$ satisfies a global lower bound and a local expansion at the origin.
+Specifically, there exists a constant $C \ge 0$ such that